 Feeling like giving your students a bit of a treat? …or just fancy trying a new lesson out?
-I have put together an Easter art/maths lesson which allows the legitimate distribution of chocolate mini eggs – and so what if a few get diverted as teacher-tax?!
+I have put together an Easter egg art & maths lesson which allows the legitimate distribution of chocolate mini eggs – and so what if a few get diverted as teacher-tax?!

 The lesson is built around a brilliant template for creating a three dimensional egg from a net template created by Rob Ives – paper engineer extraordinaire: www.robives.com.

-The powerpoint goes through the process of making the egg shape and lid set-by-step and highlights links to the symbolism of eggs in art, and the mathematics of making the shape from a net.
+The powerpoint goes through the process of making the egg shape and lid set-by-step.
+It also highlights links to the symbolism of eggs in art, and the mathematics of making the shape from a net.
 Students can decorate their boxes before sticking them together and then filling them with whatever they choose… possibly chocolate mini eggs??!

-A lovely way to end the term and a flexible lesson which you can adapt to suit your own theme/project ideas.
+A lovely way to end the term.
+This flexible lesson can be adapted to suit your own theme/project ideas.
 Best suited to students aged 11+ or those who are confident with fiddly cutting out and sticking.